 - Any company notorious for producing cheap knives should be avoided.
 Manufacturers that do not provide a lifetime guarantee on their items should be avoided.
 Checking internet reviews is a smart first step.

-- Serrated blades should not be sharpened using a regular sharpening tool.
+- Serrated blades should not be sharpened using a standard sharpening tool.
 To sharpen them properly, you’ll need a specialized hand-held sharpener that requires you to focus on each edge individually.

 - Knife blocks are not included in all of the sets on this list.
 A steak knife block is a must-have since you’ll need a place to keep them while they’re not in use.
 Magnetic strips may be installed on the wall to hold blades.

 - Steak knives of poor construction or design should be avoided.
 One method to determine this is to visually inspect the handle and blade for gaps.
-Almost always, if you see one, it is an indicator of a knife’s low-quality manufacturing.
+Almost always, if you see one, it indicates a knife’s low-quality manufacturing.

 Care and maintenance

-To get the most out of any of these knives, you need to conduct a few simple maintenance tasks now and then.
+To get the most out of any of these knives, you must conduct a few simple maintenance tasks now and then.

 More information about materials and construction